rbadillap/kotal-documentation/docs/ethereum/reference/network.md

 ## highly available

-`highlyAvailable` controls if Ethereum nodes will be scheduled on different kubernetes nodes.
+`highlyAvailable` controls if Ethereum nodes will be scheduled on different Kubernetes nodes.

 ## topology key

-`topologyKey` is kubernetes node label key used to distribute ethereum nodes pods on different kubernetes nodes.
+`topologyKey` is Kubernetes node label key used to distribute ethereum nodes pods on different kubernetes nodes.

 ## genesis